CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 This approach is lightweight, straightforward, and ideal for working directly with MinIO in local or institutional deployments.

-## Streaming Data from Object Storage with MinIO, Pandas, and DuckDB
+## Streaming Data from Object Storage with MinIO, Pandas, Polars, or DuckDB

+{% include figure.html image="images/pandas-duckdb-and-polars.png" width="40%" %}

 In composable data workflows, streaming data directly from object storage is increasingly common.
 Instead of downloading full files to local disk, tools like Pandas and DuckDB can read from object storage streams—reducing I/O overhead and enabling efficient in situ analytics.